kevinwatson/rails-microservices-book/60-chapter-05.md

 During application start, Active Record models read the database schema and generate all of the getters, setters and methods which reduces the amount of biolerplate code that needs to be added to your models which inherit from ActiveRecord::Base.
 Because Active Remote doesn't have direct access to the database, on the client side, you'll need to declare the model's attributes.
 On the server side, where you want to share data, you'll need to create a Service class for each model that will define how the data will be shared.

 ## Wrap-up

+Active Remote provides a communication platform that follows established architectural patterns such as MVC, but still build a platform that can scale.

+By using a message bus to communicate between services, Active Remote also gives your services resiliency.
+As long as the message bus service remains online, your Rails apps can send a message to another service, and eventually get a reply when the other service comes back online.